-30. The challenge of climate change is assuming ever greater importance as its long-term consequences become clearer and new information from recent studies shows that the costs of inaction will significantly outweigh the costs of action.
-The European Council recognises that there is a strong link between the EU's climate policy and EU's internal and external energy policy as well as its jobs and growth strategy and that these EU policies can be mutually reinforcing.

-- 31. In this context, the European Council welcomes the outcome of the UN climate sessions held in Nairobi which includes important steps towards developing a broadly-based post-2012 agreement and addressing a number of immediate concerns on mitigation and adaptation requirements.
-It also notes with satisfaction the progress made in innovative financing initiatives to support a widespread shift to new and improved technology. - 32.
-Bearing in mind the crucial role of a global carbon market and the need to provide long-term certainty, the European Council looks forward to the forthcoming revision of the Emissions Trading Directive, which should take effect at the start of the third trading period beginning in 2013. - 33.
+- 41. The challenge of climate change is assuming ever greater importance as its long-term consequences become clearer and new information from recent studies shows that the costs of inaction for the global economy will significantly outweigh the costs of action.
+The European Council recognises that there is a strong link between the EU's climate policy and EU's internal and external energy policy as well as its jobs and growth strategy and that these EU policies can be mutually reinforcing. - 42.
+In this context, the European Council welcomes the outcome of the UN climate sessions held in Nairobi which includes important steps towards developing a broadly-based post-2012 agreement and addressing a number of immediate concerns on mitigation and adaptation requirements.
+It also notes with satisfaction the progress made in innovative financing initiatives to support a widespread shift to new and improved technology. - 43.
+Bearing in mind the crucial role of a global carbon market and the need to provide long-term certainty, the European Council looks forward to the forthcoming revision of the Emissions Trading Directive, which should take effect at the start of the third trading period beginning in 2013.
+It confirms the crucial role and the long-term ambition of the EU Emissions Trading Scheme. - 44.
 Recognising that climate change is a global problem that requires global solutions and encouraged by the EU's recent meetings with third countries, the European Council will consider at its Spring 2007 meeting options for a global post-2012 agreement consistent with the EU's objective of a maximum global temperature increase of 2°C above pre-industrial levels.